mnms/docs/docs/install-fbctl.md

 After deploy command, you should type the following information that provides its last used value.

-- installer
+- Installer
-- host
+- Host
-- number of masters
+- Number of masters
-- replicas
+- Replicas
-- number of ssd(disk)
+- Number of SSD(disk)
-- prefix of db path (used for redis data /redis db path / flash db path )
+- The prefix of DB path (used for 'redis data', 'redis DB path' and 'flash DB path')

-Use below option not to save last used value.
+Use the below option not to save the last used value.

 ``` bash
 > deploy --history-save=False